ziyadmansy/ziyadmansy/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=ziyadmansy&label=Profile%20views&color=0e75b6&style=flat" alt="ziyadmansy" /> </p>
 <h1 align="center">Hi 👋, I'm Ziyad Mansy</h1>

-<h3 align="center">I’m an experienced Mobile Apps Developer with industry experience building Flutter mobile apps and native Android apps using both Java and Kotlin plus native IOS apps using Swift.
+<h3 align="center">With over 5 years of professional experience in mobile app development, I am a seasoned Mobile Apps Developer proficient in building Flutter, native Android, and native iOS applications.
+My expertise spans across Java, Kotlin, and Swift, enabling me to deliver high-quality solutions tailored to the unique requirements of each platform.

-Over the last 5 years I've built many apps of several fields for Android and IOS which have a track record of success that are both well-received and commercially viable.
-Skilled with working as a team and incorporating input into projects.
-Ability to always look for ways to improve upon an already existing app to keep people downloading it and enjoying it.
-Strong eye for detail and tenacity to never quit on something until it is absolutely perfect.
+Throughout my career, I have successfully developed and launched numerous apps across various fields for both Android and iOS platforms.
+These apps have garnered recognition for their success in the market, being well-received by users and demonstrating commercial viability.

-If you are looking for a highly skilled and rich experienced mobile expert with a deep knowledge, a professional attitude, excellent communication skills and the highest code quality and a Clean Architecture with Test Driven Development (TDD) and CI/CD, then I'm the person you are looking for.</h3>
+With a keen eye for detail and a commitment to perfection, I bring a strong sense of craftsmanship to every project I undertake.
+I am deeply passionate about Clean Architecture, Test-Driven Development (TDD), and Continuous Integration/Continuous Deployment (CI/CD), ensuring the highest standards of code quality and project delivery. </h3>
 <br/>

 - 💳 Building a World Class Fintech App at [Numa](https://www.usenuma.com/)